So you’ve decided to sell.

 3. Communication plan

 A clear Communications Plan is essential because the last thing you want is for information to leak out in an uncontrolled fashion.
 It’s advisable to involve key employees in the business when developing this plan.
 The persons you’ve confided in from the start.
-Perhaps your business sale team, which may involve external advisers.
+Perhaps your business sale team, which may involve external advisors.

 Ensure clearly assigned responsibilities and timescales including milestones, ideally with defined plan stages.